fusepoolP3/overall-architecture/wp3/fp-anno-model/fp-anno-model.md

 ### Entity Annotation

-_Entity Annotation_ are used to link/suggest Entities from some controlled vocabulary. _Entity Annotation_ can be used for different kind of annotations:
+_Entity Annotation_ are used to link/suggest Entities from some controlled vocabulary that are mentioned in the text. _Entity Annotation_ can be used for different kind of annotations:

-1. _Keyword Annotation_ are typically used for Entity Tagging.
-This type does not define the actual mention(s) of the linked entities in the text.
-A _Keyword Annotation_ just defines that processed document is related to the linked Entity.
-A _Keyword Annotation_ is represented by a `fam:EntityAnnotation` that does not define a `oa:Selector`
-2. _Linked Entity Annotation_ do link an Entity with a mention in the text.
+1. _Entity Mention Annotation_ do link an Entity with a mention in the text.
 They are represented by the `fam:LinkedEntity` class defined as a subclass of `fam:EntityAnnotation` and `fam:EntityMention`.
+So one can annotate both the linked entity and the exact mention within the content.
-3. In cases where multiple Entities could be linked to a mention a _Entity Linking Choice_ with multiple _Entity Suggestions_ can be used.
+2. In case a mention is ambiguous multiple _Entity Suggestions_ can be linked to an _Entity Linking Choice_ representing the mention.
 The `fam:EntityLinkingChoice` is defined as subclass of both `fam:EntityMention` and `oa:Choice`. `fam:EntitySuggestion` instances are used to annotation all linking options.
 They are linked by the `oa:item` property from the `fam:EntityLinkingChoice`.

+__NOTE:__ Annotators that extract Keywords/-phrases from texts that are not based on a controlled vocabulary should use the _Keyword Annotation_ instead of an _Entity Annotation_.

 The following figure shows the base model of `fam:EntityAnnotation`